Skip to content ↓

 • Reliability and communication skills

-• Aptitude and ability to absorb new knowledge and learn new skills • Ability to cope with stressful and physically demanding emergency procedures • Normal duties.
+• Normal duties.
 A First Aider must be able to leave to go immediately to an emergency

-The Principal must ensure that candidates are fully briefed on the role and requirements of being a First Aider.
+The Headteacher must ensure that candidates are fully briefed on the role and requirements of being a First Aider.
 They must understand the health risks associated with rendering First Aid and be prepared to receive appropriate health and immunisation advice.

 Role and Responsibilities of First Aiders